Al-Ahli Arab Hospital explosion: Rocket vs airstrike

-The Washington Post consulted over two dozen munitions experts, all of whom agreed that the impact of the explosion was inconsistent with an airstrike (which would have caused greater destruction), or an artillery strike ("which would have left substantial fragments and probably not caused the massive fireball seen in videos").
+The Washington Post consulted over two dozen munitions experts, all of whom agreed that the impact of the explosion was inconsistent with an airstrike (which would have caused greater destruction), or an artillery strike (which would have left substantial fragments and probably not caused the massive fireball seen in videos).
 BBC Verify spoke to a number of experts to establish whether publicly available evidence could establish the cause of the explosion.
 Some experts said they could not form a view on what occurred, while three experts (Note: J. Andres Gannon at Vanderbilt University, Justin Bronk at Royal United Services Institute, and Valeria Scuto of the risk assessment firm Sibylline) said that the evidence was inconsistent with an Israeli airstrike or warhead damage, and that evidence was consistent with an explosion caused by rocket fuel.
 Security experts said that the preliminary evidence suggests that a Palestinian rocket fired inside Gaza caused the explosion.

-Justin Bronk at Royal United Services Institute said that, while not conclusive, "a rocket failure causing an explosion and fuel fire" was a more likely explanation than an Israeli airstrike.
+Justin Bronk at Royal United Services Institute (RUSI) said that, while not conclusive: "a rocket failure causing an explosion and fuel fire" was a more likely explanation than an Israeli airstrike.
 Independent open-source intelligence (OSINT) groups and analysts interviewed by The Daily Telegraph, including Evan Hill, an OSINT investigator for The Washington Post, as well as The Independent, agreed.
-The Wall Street Journal reported that analysts who examined publicly available images said the explosion site did not "bear the hallmarks of a strike with a bomb or missile of the types used by Israel" and that the "damage appeared more consistent with a fireball from a rocket".
+The Wall Street Journal reported that analysts who examined publicly available images said the explosion site did not: "bear the hallmarks of a strike with a bomb or missile of the types used by Israel" and that the: "damage appeared more consistent with a fireball from a rocket".